-- 1) Expanding veterans' services.
-ZeroSuicide and the Crisis Now initiative have been working with veteran's organizations to reduce access to lethal means for veterans and those who have served or are family members for service men and women. - 2) Rural workforce shortage.
+- 1) Ability to access MAT a timely manner.
+The Nevada Department of Health and Human Services has drafted new MAT Policy Criteria in SOR Year one, which removes the prior authorization requirement for buprenorphine from all managed care organization and fee for service.
+SOR Year two includes holding listening sessions of the policy for providers and making updates as needed.
+The Division of Health Care Financing and Policy (DHCFP) is proposing a new Medicaid Services Manual (MSM) Chapter 3800 Medication Assisted Treatment (MAT) to outline MAT for individuals that have been diagnosed with an Opioid Use Disorder (OUD).
+The MAT policy includes the process of treatment to outline expectations, the use of the buprenorphine medication, and qualifications of providers.
+This policy was approved during this reporting period. - 2) Expanding veterans' services.
+ZeroSuicide and the Crisis Now initiative have been working with veteran's organizations to reduce access to lethal means for veterans and those who have served or are family members for service men and women. - 3) Rural workforce shortage.
 SB44 was passed in the most recent legislature.
 The legislation aims to smooth the licensure process to boost the number of behavioral health providers in the state.
-Additionally, Project ECHO is providing consultation to rural areas via virtual methods.

-- 3) Expanding availability of naloxone.
+Additionally, Project ECHO is providing consultation to rural areas via virtual methods. - 4) Expanding availability of naloxone.
 The state is continuing to partner with Community Coalitions to provide Mental First Aid with the Naloxone/Opioid Overdose Awareness module.
-The coalitions have a valuable relationship within the rural and frontier communities and are being tasked to provide training for the stakeholders of each community.
-Coalitions are reporting that acceptance of naloxone distribution is increasing in rural communities. - 4) Reducing stigma through faith-based initiative.
-The state has collaborated with an agency to develop a faith-based initiative to address stigma, expand prevention and wrap around services offered in faith-based communities. - 5) Increasing awareness of resources.
+The coalitions have a valuable relationship within the rural and frontier communities and are being tasked to provide training for the stakeholders of each community. - 5) Reducing stigma through faith-based initiative.
+The state has collaborated with an agency to develop a faith-based initiative to address stigma, expand prevention and wrap around services offered in faith-based communities. - 6) Increasing awareness of resources.
 A social media campaign to promote access to treatment and recovery support services ran over the summer of 2020 and continued into early 2021.
-A new campaign will be launched early 2022. - 6) Adopting legislation to reduce treatment barriers.
-In addition to the guidance on adopting telehealth practices by The Division of Public and Behavioral Health, Nevada passed several legislature bills to improve access to care.
+A new campaign will be launched late 2021/early 2022. - 7) In addition to the guidance on adopting telehealth practices by The Division of Public and Behavioral Health, Nevada passed several legislature bills to improve access to care.
 AB181 amends NRS 687B.404 to adhere to the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 ensures that any insurer or other organization providing health coverage through Medicaid provides benefits for mental health or substance use disorders at equitable coverage at that of medical and surgical.
 SB5 has instituted that data concerning telehealth is collected and analyzed to improve equity.
-This would incentivize more providers to continue or expand their telehealth services, benefiting the rural and frontier communities. - 7) Providing Zero Suicide Training/TA.
+This would incentivize more providers to continue or expand their telehealth services, benefiting the rural and frontier communities.

+8) Providing Zero Suicide Training/TA.
 Zero Suicide is designed for health care systems to improve early identification and intervention for individuals at rick of suicidality.
 SOR will continue the conversation with hospitals and is currently organizing a second Zero Suicide Academy.